Maggelino/Client-Folder/README.md

-## Styled client-folder for Foundation for Apps
+## Styled client folder for Foundation for Apps

 This client folder is part of a school project and creates a single page web application.created with Foundation for Apps, powered by Gulp, Angular, and libsass.
 It has Dynamic Routing built with Templates and Views.